RickZee/iceberg-performance-benchmark/setup/infrastructure/README.md

 - Verify IAM permissions for Snowflake access
 - Monitor S3 access patterns and costs
 - See `docs/glue-integration-journey.md` for detailed troubleshooting guide
+- See `docs/glue-iceberg-snowflake-integration-fix.md` for technical fix documentation
+- See `docs/troubleshooting-journey.md` for complete troubleshooting journey narrative

 ## Cleanup